aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/cvp_studios_l3ls_evpn.rst

    #.
 Under *Data Centers*, click **Add Data Centers (DCs)** to add a DC, name it **1**, and click **+ Create "1"**.
 This will establish a tag pair of ``DC:1``
    #.
 Click **Edit** next to Device Selection and choose **Tag Query**
    #.
 Use the tag pair of ``DC:1`` (You may ignore the message that says No Devices Found" since we haven't assigned this tag to any devices yet)
    #.
-Once complete, click the arrow to proceed into the configuration.
+Once complete, click the arrow in the Datacenter section to proceed into the configuration.

    |br| *(The DC name  can be a name or an integer, but for the lab use the aforementioned value)*